MiLL4U/alsblc/README.md

 # Asymmetric Least Squares Baseline Correction
 Baseline correction using asymmetric least squares, accelerated with C++.

-Asymmetric least squares method is a technique that can correct the baseline while adjusting the balance between the **fit** of the baseline to the spectrum and the **smoothness** of the baseline curve.
+Asymmetric least squares is a technique that can correct the baseline while adjusting the balance between the **fit** of the baseline to the spectrum and the **smoothness** of the baseline curve.

 ## Dependencies
 - [Eigen](https://eigen.tuxfamily.org/) (C++ template library for linear algebra)